Tuesday, 14 Apr 2026

 • If the seller is unable to provide proof of purchase on a brand-new item, it could mean it has been illegally obtained.

-“Purchasing items known to have been stolen in large quantities during the looting only does further damage to our country’s economy.
+“Purchasing items known to have been stolen in large quantities during the looting only do further damage to our country’s economy.
 It is almost the equivalent of stealing these goods yourself,” he added.

 Purchasing through informal channels can encourage more criminal acts and further looting.